SGA’s College Access & Success Mentoring Program

 You will work on building on skills such as self-awareness, communication, wellness/resilience, technology, and global awareness/research.

-Our two partner high schools are Thomas Kelly College Prep and Wendall Phillips Academy High School.
+Our two partner high schools are Thomas Kelly College Prep, Wendall Phillips Academy High School, and Curie High School.

 We’ve also partnered with several organizations and individuals.

-High school students who wish to schedule a meeting with their counseling intern, Tania may do so here.
+High school students who wish to schedule a meeting with Rich Horowitz, may reach him via email.